Avnet/M14A2AGTTS_Example/README.md

-These files will allow you to build a simply HTTP/HTTPS application that will exchange data with httpbin.org and thereby ensure the WNC14A2A driver is working correctly.
+These files will allow you to build a simple HTTP/HTTPS application that will exchange data with httpbin.org and ensure the WNC14A2A driver is working correctly.

 # Note
   -The following firmware versions running on the WNC14A2A have been tested against: